-• Superserver 6015B User's Manual (P/N 860-0473-00x)
+• Superserver 6015B User's Manual, (P/N 860-0473-00x)

 This guide discuses the use, maintenance and operation of the 1U server primarily used as the administrative server and as the rack leader controller (RLC) server.
-This stand-alone compute node may be used as an RLC, as a login, or batch server, or other type of support server used with the Altix ICE 8000 systems.
+This stand-alone compute node may be used as an RLC, as a login, or batch server, or other type of support server used with the Altix ICE 8200 series of computer systems.